olidennis/round-eliminator/README.md

 # Using Round Eliminator as a library
 First, add the following line in your dependencies in Cargo.toml:
 ```
-round-eliminator-lib = { git = "https://github.com/suomela/round-eliminator.git", branch = "current", version = "0.1.0" }
+round-eliminator-lib = { git = "https://github.com/olidennis/round-eliminator.git", branch = "current", version = "0.1.0" }
 ```
-Then, add the following at the end of Cargo.toml:
+Then, add the following in the dependencies section in Cargo.toml:
 ```
-[target.'cfg(not(target_env = "msvc"))'.dependencies]
-tikv-jemallocator = "0.6"
+mimalloc = "0.1.43"
 ```

 Then, add the following at the beginning of main.rs:
 ```
-#[cfg(not(target_env = "msvc"))]
-use tikv_jemallocator::Jemalloc;
+use mimalloc::MiMalloc;

-#[cfg(not(target_env = "msvc"))]
 #[global_allocator]
-static GLOBAL: Jemalloc = Jemalloc;
+static GLOBAL: MiMalloc = MiMalloc;
 ```

-Note: Jemalloc not only makes round eliminator 30% faster, but it seems to also fix an issue on MacOS.
-More in detail, without Jemalloc, on MacOS, on ARM CPUs, you may get random crashes, something like:
+Note: Mimalloc not only makes round eliminator 30% faster, but it seems to also fix an issue on MacOS.
+More in detail, without Mimalloc, on MacOS, on ARM CPUs, you may get random crashes, something like:
 ```
 round-eliminator-server(75480,0x16cc4f000) malloc: *** error for object 0x60003ce07ff0: pointer being freed was not allocated
 round-eliminator-server(75480,0x16cc4f000) malloc: *** set a breakpoint in malloc_error_break to debug
 ```
 This seems to be related to some broken malloc implementation in the library included by Rust on MacOS, see [here](https://github.com/rust-lang/rust/issues/92173) and [here](https://users.rust-lang.org/t/intermittent-free-without-malloc-in-heavily-threaded-safe-code-on-arm64-mac/105154/3).
-Using Jemalloc seems to fix this issue.
+Using Mimalloc seems to fix this issue.

 # If you want to use Round Eliminator as a benchmark tool/stress test